BiroAd/vitmma19-legal_text_decoder/README.md

     - `data_processing_01.py`: Automatically downloads the EURLEX dataset, loads, cleans, tokenizes, and preprocesses legal text data, then splits into train/validation/test sets.
     - `baseline_model_train_02.py`: Trains the baseline model architecture on preprocessed legal text data with configured hyperparameters.
 The model uses Bag-of-Words with Logistic Regression.
     - `baseline_model_eval_03.py`: Evaluates the trained baseline model on test data and generates performance metrics and visualizations.
     - `mlp_train_04.py`: Trains an MLP (Multi-Layer Perceptron) model as an alternative architecture for legal text classification.
 The embedding for the MLP is a Sentence Transformers to get proper context for the texts.
+It implements Ordinal Cross Entropy (CORAL) loss for training.
     - `mlp_eval_05.py`: Evaluates the trained MLP model on test data and compares performance against the baseline model.
     - `inference_06.py`: Performs inference on new, unseen legal documents using trained models to generate predictions.
     - `config.py`: Configuration file containing hyperparameters (e.g., epochs, learning rate) and paths.